LostRuins/koboldcpp/README.md

 - For any further enquiries, contact @concedo on discord, or LostRuins on github.

 ## Notes
-- If you wish, after building the koboldcpp libraries with `make`, you can rebuild the exe yourself with pyinstaller by using `make_pyinstaller.bat`
+- If you wish, after building the koboldcpp libraries with `make -j`, you can rebuild the exe yourself with pyinstaller by using `make_pyinstaller.bat`
 - API documentation available at `/api` (e.g. `http://localhost:5001/api`) and https://lite.koboldai.net/koboldcpp_api.
 An OpenAI compatible API is also provided at `/v1` route (e.g. `http://localhost:5001/v1`).
 - **All up-to-date GGUF models are supported**, and KoboldCpp also includes backward compatibility for older versions/legacy GGML `.bin` models, though some newer features might be unavailable.
 - An incomplete list of architectures is listed, but there are *many hundreds of other GGUF models*.
 In general, if it's GGUF, it should work.